 Statistics taken from “Tailored Wages 2019 The state of pay in the global garment industry” (Clean Clothes Campaign)

-*In countries throughout Asia, wages for garment work typically equates to the country’s minimum wage.
+*In countries throughout Asia, wages for garment work typically equate to the country’s minimum wage.

 When you look at these numbers, understand what they mean to the individuals who are struggling to afford the basic necessities for their survival.
 Look closely at labels, because the brand and the country of origin tell a very important story about your garment and the woman making it.